BinaryMuse/wow-api-projects/README.md

     * Author (optional): the name of the author of the project (probably you)
     * Thread (optional): the thread in the Community Platform API forum where you introducted your project
     * Project: the URL to your project
+    * APIs: a list of APIs your project supports; valid options are "wow" for the World of Warcraft API and "d3" for the Diablo 3 API
  3. Submit a pull request.
 I will add your project to the list as soon as I can!